Adam-Jimenez/notes-technical-analysis/5-MajorReversalPatterns.md

 2. The first signal of an impending trend reversal is often the breaking of an important trendline.
 3. The larger the pattern, the greater the subsequent move.
 4. Topping patterns are usually shorter in duration and more volatile than bottoms.
-5. Bottoms usually have smaller price rnages and take longer to build.
+5. Bottoms usually have smaller price ranges and take longer to build.
 6. Volume is usually more important on the upside.

 ### The need for a prior trend.